fishboy25uk/GoWebTable/README.md

 }
 ```

-In the first part of the function, process the POST request.
+In the first part of the function, create the PageDetails object then process the POST request.
 This is the data sent by the client in the page request:
 ```
 	//Create PageDetails object
 	var pd PageDetails